Gigitsu/torchpress/blogs/deep_learning_with_torch_step_2_nn_containers.md

 [torch.Tensor of dimension 1]
 ```

-Moreover this container offers method to insert a module at index and remove a module at index.
+Moreover this container offers a method to `insert` a module at `index` and `remove` a module at `index`.

 ### Parallel

-Create a container that allows to train in parallel different layers.
+It creates a container that allows to train in parallel different layers.
 For example we can define a model composed of two parallel layers with the same input size.
 Their output is concatenated together.

 ```lua
 model = nn.Parallel(2,1)